-Demand in Europe generally remains challenged as a result of the reductions in feed-in-tariffs in Germany and the elimination of feed-in-tariffs in Italy, the two largest European markets over the last three years, and it is estimated that demand for solar modules in Europe may fall by as much as 30% in 2013, compared to 2012.
-Though demand in other regions, including the U.S., Japan and India, as well as many other emerging markets in Asia, Middle East and Africa, is expected to increase because of decreasing prices, we cannot assure you that those increases will be able to offset the decrease in demand in Europe or that any recent positive trends in supply demand balance will persist.
+Demand in Europe generally remains weak as a result of reductions in feed-in-tariffs in Germany and the elimination of feed-in-tariffs in Italy, the two largest European markets over the past several years.
+Although demand in other regions, including China, Japan, the U.S. and India, as well as many other emerging markets in Asia, the Middle East and Africa, has offset the decline in European demand, we cannot assure you that this demand will be sustainable or that any recent positive trends in supply or demand balance will persist.